Great Expectations Chapter 14 Summary

 - (Seriously, Pip, we think you're better off.)

 - He feels like a black cloud has settled just above his head, following him wherever he goes and, like a big, heavy curtain, has barred him from continuing on the path toward becoming a gentleman.

-When Pip is working in the forge at night, he and Joe will often sing "Old Clem," and Pip is reminded of having sung the very same song with Estella and Miss Havisham.
+- When Pip is working in the forge at night, he and Joe will often sing "Old Clem," and Pip remembers singing the very same song with Estella and Miss Havisham.

 - Often, he imagines Estella looking in at him from outside of the smithy.
 How embarrassing!